Chapter 6: A Tale of Two Groups#

 2.3 Levene’s Test and Welch’s Correction#

-Before the independent t-test, check whether the two groups have similar variances.
+Before interpreting an independent t-test, you must check whether the two groups have similar variances (spread).

 2.4 Assumptions#